 4. Describe any tests of procedures or methods to be undertaken.
 Tests are encouraged as effective means to refine collections, but if ten or more test respondents are involved OMB must give prior approval.

 Numerous cognitive interviews were conducted during the survey design phase to test survey materials.
+Six members of the target population (owners/operators of saltwater sport fishing charter businesses with CHPs) provided input during the in-depth interviews.
 Moreover, the survey design and implementation plan have benefited from review by individuals with expertise in fisheries-related economic survey design and implementation.
+The reviewers included staff from the Alaska Department of Fish and Game--Scott Meyer (fishery biologist) and William Romberg (sport fish administrator/supervisor).
+A Council staff member (Jane DiCosimo) and an advisor to the Council on halibut management (Jonathan King) were also consulted, as well as NMFS Regional Office staff involved with halibut management issues (Rachel Baker, Jason Gasper, and Julie Scheurer).

 Note that since the timing of the survey requires fielding the survey in March 2015, and information being collected is pertinent to ongoing Council discussions and is thus time-sensitive, we do not anticipate being able to conduct a formal pretest implementation.